State of Origin: Australian football

 Games involving each of the other states soon followed.
 In 1989, a crowd of 91,960 people – a record for interstate games in Australian rules – attended a game between Victoria and South Australia at the MCG.

 However, attendance and interest declined during the 1990s, due to a variety of factors, such as the VFL's ongoing conversion into a national club competition, the Australian Football League (AFL).
 The last official State of Origin game involving AFL players was held in 1999.
 However, a veterans' game was held annually from 1996 until 2019.

 A one-off AFL Hall of Fame Tribute Match between Victorian and Dream Team, a team representing the rest of Australia, was staged on 10 May 2008 to celebrate 150 years of Australian Football; another one-off game, a State of Origin for Bushfire Relief Match, between Victoria and All-Stars, a team representing the rest of Australia, was staged to raise money for the victims of the 2019–20 Australian bushfire season.

+A 2026 AFL Origin match between Western Australia and Victoria State of Origin teams has been scheduled for February 2026 at Optus Stadium, the first match-up between the two sides since 1992.
+The match is branded "AFL Origin" and was organised in partnership with Tourism Western Australia.